paulrobello/rich_life/README.md

 ## Installation

-To install make sure you have Python 3.11 or higher and [uv](https://pypi.org/project/uv/) installed.
+To install make sure you have Python 3.11 or higher (tested with Python 3.13) and [uv](https://pypi.org/project/uv/) installed.

 ### Installation From Source